Carl Heilman II's Guide To Leaf Peeping

-The Adirondack parks are a top destination during the fall.
-The foliage makes the Adirondacks a prime destination for visitors and locals alike with beautiful, irreplaceable views from the area's mountains and lakes.
+During the fall, the colorful foliage makes the Adirondacks a prime destination for visitors and locals alike.
+You'll find beautiful, irreplaceable views from the area's mountains and lakes.

-In this guide you will not only see Carl Heilman's beautiful photographs, but he will share with you where the photo was taken, giving you different destinations to get the best views.
+In this guide you will not only see Carl Heilman II's beautiful photographs, but he will share with you where the photo was taken, giving you different destinations to get the best views.

-Carl gives his tips on when the best time is to discover fall foliage, and where around the Adirondack Park:
+Carl gives his tips on when the best time is to discover fall foliage, and where you should go in the Adirondack Park:

 VIEW #1: Fall colors and reflections on Church Pond near Paul Smiths in the Adirondack Park (Franklin County)

-VIEW #4: View of Algonquin and Heart Lake.
-Photo taken from Mt.
+VIEW #4: View of Algonquin and Heart Lake - photos taken from Mt.
 Jo (Essex County)

 VIEW #5: View of Pharaoh Lake (Pharaoh Lake Wilderness) from Treadway Mountain (Essex County)